Lecture Overview

 2. Competition

-In the field of machine learning and deep learning, students can gain a deep understanding of important concepts and techniques by working with real data and having their models trained.
+In the field of machine learning and deep learning, students can gain a deep understanding of important concepts and techniques by working with real data and training their own models.
 Many classes incorporate practical Kaggle-style competitions in which students compete with each other for the accuracy of the models they have created.

 3. Community-based Education

-Matsuo-Iwasawa Laboratory proposes “community-based education” as a new approach to education.
-In many of our classes, we try to create a community of students, provide mutual mentoring through group work, and share the latest technical topics.
+Matsuo-Iwasawa Laboratory proposes “community-based education” as a new educational approach.
+In many of our classes, we build a community of students, provide mutual mentoring through group work, and share the latest technical topics.

 List of Courses